Golf Tutorials

 The very first move to begin the downswing should be a gentle shift of your hips toward the target.
 It’s a "bump" or slide, not a spin.
 As you get to the top of your backswing, feel your lead hip moving laterally toward the flag before you start to turn.

-This move is so important because it’s what transfers your weight to your front foot and moves your swing's low point ahead of the ball.
+This move is important because it transfers your weight to your front foot and moves your swing's low point ahead of the ball.
 If you start your downswing by spinning your shoulders or throwing your arms, your weight gets stuck on your back foot, and you'll hit behind the ball every time.

 Keep Your Chest "Covering" the Ball

-Practice Drills Get the Downward Striking Feeling of tour Pros
+Practice Drills to Get the Downward Striking Feeling of Tour Pros

 Understanding the concepts is one thing, but feeling it is another.
-Take these simple drills to the range to engrain the feeling of a crisp, downward strike.
+Take these simple drills to the range to ingrain the feeling of a crisp, downward strike.

 Drill #1: The Towel Drill